lab1092/blender-manual_ja/manual/modeling/meshes/editing/subdividing/subdivide.rst

 - When only one edge of a face is selected (Tri mode), triangles are subdivided into two triangles, and quads, into three triangles.
 - When two edges of a face are selected:
   - If the face is a triangle, a new edge is created between the two new vertices, subdividing the triangle in a triangle and a quad.
-  - If the face is a quad, and the edges are neighbors, we have **three** possible behaviors, depending on the setting of :guilabel:`Corner Cut Type` (the drop-down menu next to the :guilabel:`Subdivide` button, in :guilabel:`Mesh Tools` panel) See below for details.
+  - If the face is a quad, and the edges are neighbors, we have **three** possible behaviors, depending on the setting of *Corner Cut Type* (the drop-down menu next to the *Subdivide* button, in *Mesh Tools* panel) See below for details.
   - If the face is a quad, and the edges are opposite, the quad is just subdivided in two quads by the edge linking the two new vertices.
 - When three edges of a face are selected:
   - If the face is a triangle, this means the whole face is selected - it is then sub-divided in four smaller triangles.